sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 ---

 Sensu checks are **commands** (or scripts) that the Sensu agent executes that output data and produce an exit code to indicate a state.
-If you are unfamiliar with checks or want to learn how to configure a check before reading this guide, read the [checks reference][1] and [Monitor server resources][2].
+If you are unfamiliar with checks, read the [checks reference][1] for details and examples.
+You can also learn how to configure monitoring checks in [Monitor server resources][2].

-This guide demonstrates how to collect disk usage metrics with a check named `collect-metrics` and configure the check to extract metrics output in Graphite Plaintext Protocol format.
+This guide demonstrates how to use a check to extract service metrics for an NGINX webserver, with output in [Nagios Performance Data][3] format.
-To use this guide, you'll need to install a Sensu backend and have at least one Sensu agent running on Linux.
+To use this guide, [install][13] a Sensu backend and have at least one Sensu agent running on Linux.
 In this guide, the Sensu agent is named `sensu-centos`.

-## Register dynamic runtime assets
+## Register the dynamic runtime asset

-To power the check to collect disk usage metrics, add the [Sensu Disk Checks Plugin][7] dynamic runtime asset.
+To power the check to collect service metrics, you will use a check in the [http-checks][7] dynamic runtime asset.
-The Sensu Disk Checks Plugin asset includes the `metrics-disk-usage.rb` plugin, which your check will rely on.

-The Sensu assets packaged from the Sensu Disk Checks Plugin asset are built against the Sensu Ruby runtime environment, so you also need to add the [Sensu Go Ruby Runtime Assets][8] dynamic runtime asset.
-The Sensu Ruby Runtime asset delivers the Ruby executable and supporting libraries the check will need to run the `metrics-disk-usage.rb` plugin.

-Use sensuctl to register the Sensu Disk Checks Plugin dynamic runtime asset, `sensu-plugins/sensu-plugins-disk-checks`:
+Use sensuctl to register the http-checks dynamic runtime asset, `sensu/http-checks`:

 {{< code shell >}}
-sensuctl asset add sensu-plugins/sensu-plugins-disk-checks:5.1.4
+sensuctl asset add sensu/http-checks:0.4.0 -r http-checks
 {{< /code >}}

 The response will indicate that the asset was added:

 {{< code shell >}}
-fetching bonsai asset: sensu-plugins/sensu-plugins-disk-checks:5.1.4 added asset: sensu-plugins/sensu-plugins-disk-checks:5.1.4
+fetching bonsai asset: sensu/http-checks:0.4.0 added asset: sensu/http-checks:0.4.0

 You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
-To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu-plugins/sensu-plugins-disk-checks"].
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["http-checks"].
 {{< /code >}}

+This example uses the -r (rename) flag to specify a shorter name for the dynamic runtime asset: http-checks.

 You can also download the dynamic runtime asset definition from [Bonsai][7] and register the asset with `sensuctl create --file filename.yml`.

-Then, use the following sensuctl example to register the [Sensu Go Ruby Runtime Assets][8] dynamic runtime asset, `sensu/sensu-ruby-runtime`:
+Use sensuctl to confirm that both the http-checks dynamic runtime asset is ready to use:

 {{< code shell >}}
-sensuctl asset add sensu/sensu-ruby-runtime:0.1.0
-{{< /code >}}

-Again, you will receive an `added asset` response.

-Use sensuctl to confirm that both the `disk-checks-plugins` and `sensu-ruby-runtime` dynamic runtime assets are ready to use:

-{{< code shell >}}
 sensuctl asset list
 {{< /code >}}

-The sensuctl response should list `sensu-plugins/disk-checks-plugins` and `sensu/sensu-ruby-runtime`:
+The sensuctl response should list http-checks:

 {{< code shell >}}
      Name                                       URL                                    Hash
- ───────────────────────────────────────── ───────────────────────────────────────────────────────────────────────────────────────────── ─────────
-  sensu-plugins/sensu-plugins-disk-checks   //assets.bonsai.sensu.io/.../sensu-plugins-disk-checks_5.1.4_centos8_linux_amd64.tar.gz       ac0c130
-  sensu-plugins/sensu-plugins-disk-checks   //assets.bonsai.sensu.io/.../sensu-plugins-disk-checks_5.1.4_centos7_linux_amd64.tar.gz       81af33b
-  sensu-plugins/sensu-plugins-disk-checks   //assets.bonsai.sensu.io/.../sensu-plugins-disk-checks_5.1.4_centos6_linux_amd64.tar.gz       e909a10
-  sensu-plugins/sensu-plugins-disk-checks   //assets.bonsai.sensu.io/.../sensu-plugins-disk-checks_5.1.4_debian_linux_amd64.tar.gz        a10b824
-  sensu-plugins/sensu-plugins-disk-checks   //assets.bonsai.sensu.io/.../sensu-plugins-disk-checks_5.1.4_alpine_linux_amd64.tar.gz        cb95031
-  sensu/sensu-ruby-runtime                  //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.1.0_ruby-2.4.4_amzn2_linux_amd64.tar.gz     a83aaa5
-  sensu/sensu-ruby-runtime                  //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.1.0_ruby-2.4.4_amzn1_linux_amd64.tar.gz     7b504f0
-  sensu/sensu-ruby-runtime                  //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.1.0_ruby-2.4.4_centos8_linux_amd64.tar.gz   db4769f
-  sensu/sensu-ruby-runtime                  //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.1.0_ruby-2.4.4_centos7_linux_amd64.tar.gz   2d78004
-  sensu/sensu-ruby-runtime                  //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.1.0_ruby-2.4.4_debian_linux_amd64.tar.gz    956806a
-  sensu/sensu-ruby-runtime                  //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.1.0_ruby-2.4.4_alpine_linux_amd64.tar.gz    15af366
+────────────── ───────────────────────────────────────────────────────────────────── ──────────
+  http-checks   //assets.bonsai.sensu.io/.../http-checks_0.4.0_windows_amd64.tar.gz   52ae075
+  http-checks   //assets.bonsai.sensu.io/.../http-checks_0.4.0_darwin_amd64.tar.gz    72d0f15
+  http-checks   //assets.bonsai.sensu.io/.../http-checks_0.4.0_linux_armv7.tar.gz     ef18587
+  http-checks   //assets.bonsai.sensu.io/.../http-checks_0.4.0_linux_arm64.tar.gz     3504ddf
+  http-checks   //assets.bonsai.sensu.io/.../http-checks_0.4.0_linux_386.tar.gz       60b8883
+  http-checks   //assets.bonsai.sensu.io/.../http-checks_0.4.0_linux_amd64.tar.gz     1db73a8
 {{< /code >}}

 {{% notice note %}}